 - Jean Francois Meullenet, Director – Arkansas Agriculture Experiment Station, University of Arkansas System Division of Agriculture

-- Ruben Morowicki, Professor – Department of Food Science
+- Ruben Morawicki, Professor – Department of Food Science

-- Harrison Pittman, Director – National Agricultural Law Center
+- Harison Pittman, Director – National Agricultural Law Center

 - Jennie Popp, Associate Dean – Honors College, Professor – Department of Agribusiness and Agricultural Economics, Co-director Center for Agricultural and Rural Sustainability